 Andrew worked on Complex Brain; Spreading Arbour (2004) with the neurologist Dr Richard Wingate, of the Developmental Neurology Department, Kings College, London.
-Together they created a time based video work based on the development and changes in the growing brain; looking specifically at the migration of neurones out of the brain and into the body.
-The work uses two video projectors circling around a double-layered 8-meter circular voile screen in opposing directions to project the animated drawings of the neurones streaming through the body.
+Together they created a time-based video work based on the development and changes in the growing brain; looking specifically at the migration of neurones out of the brain and into the body.
+The work uses two video projectors circling a double-layered 8-meter circular voile screen in opposing directions to project the animated drawings of the neurones streaming through the body.
 A Wellcome Trust Medicine In Society Award funded this work.
 The work is 25 minutes in duration.
-This work was first shown at British Association Festival Of Science, Exeter, in 2003.
+This work was first shown at the British Association Festival Of Science, Exeter, in 2003.
 The exhibition also included the works Magic Forest and Calcium Caving.